The best things to do in Port Stephens, a diverse and charming area of NSW, Australia.

 The reserve is a 30 minute drive west of Nelson Bay, and it is free to enter.

-Many of the tour companies that do whale-watching cruises also do dolphin cruises.
+Many of the tour companies that do whale-watching cruises also do a dolphin watching cruise.

 8. Head to the Beach